SSE2: Differences between x87 FPU and SSE2

 If code designed for x87 is ported to the lower precision double precision SSE2 floating point, certain combinations of math operations or input datasets can result in measurable numerical deviation, which can be an issue in reproducible scientific computations, e.g. if the calculation results must be compared against results generated from a different machine architecture.
 A related issue is that, historically, language standards and compilers had been inconsistent in their handling of the x87 80-bit registers implementing double extended precision variables, compared with the double and single precision formats implemented in SSE2: the rounding of extended precision intermediate values to double precision variables was not fully defined and was dependent on implementation details such as when registers were spilled to memory.

+On the other hand, instructions in SSE and SSE2 are fully reproducible and IEEE 754–1985 compliant, with the exception of operations not found in the standard such as rsqrtss.
+Results from SSE2 should be reproducible on other compliant double-precision machines, assuming a compiler with "strict" (i.e. no allowance of excess intermediate precision, no FMA contraction) floating-point code generation, the same rounding mode, and the use of "correctly rounded" operations.

 Differences between MMX and SSE2

 SSE2 extends MMX instructions to operate on XMM registers.
 Therefore, it is possible to convert all existing MMX code to an SSE2 equivalent.
 Since an SSE2 register is twice as long as an MMX register, loop counters and memory access may need to be changed to accommodate this.
 However, 8 byte loads and stores to XMM are available, so this is not strictly required.

 Although one SSE2 instruction can operate on twice as much data as an MMX instruction, performance might not increase significantly.
 Two major reasons are: accessing SSE2 data in memory not aligned to a 16-byte boundary can incur significant penalty, and the throughput of SSE2 instructions in older x86 implementations was half that for MMX instructions.
 Intel addressed the first problem by adding an instruction in SSE3 to reduce the overhead of accessing unaligned data and improving the overall performance of misaligned loads, and the last problem by widening the execution engine in their Core microarchitecture in Core 2 Duo and later products.